satansdeer/satansdeer.github.com/content/legacy-posts/react-window/index.md

   const isItemLoaded = ({ index }) => !!items[index]
   ```

  As you can tell by the name, `InfiniteLoader` uses this function to determine if a particular item was loaded.
-Here we just check that an item with specified `index` exists in our `items` object.
+Here we check that an item with specified `index` exists in our `items` object.

   We use double negation `!!` to transform object stored in `items` to `boolean`.